tobytwigger/laravel-settings/docs/_docs/vue.md

 </script>
 ```

-### Setting
+## Setting values

+When you set a setting, we make an API call in the background to update the setting on your server.
+For this to work, you must not have disabled the API in the configuration, and you should ensure API calls can be made using `axios`.

 To set a setting value you should call `this.$settings.setValue('site_name', 'My new site name')` in your Vue component.
 You can set multiple at a time by passing through an object of key-value pairs of settings to `this.$settings.setValues()`.

+You can also just set `$setting` directly with `this.$setting.site_name = 'My New Site Name'`.

-### Loading
+## Loading

-In order to make your settings available to the frontend, you need to tell laravel settings you want to make use of the setting.
-This prevents us loading every setting every time which could be slow.
+To increase performance, we don't share every setting with the frontend on every page.
+Instead, we only load the settings that are actually needed by you.

 There are two ways to share your settings with your Vue component.
 You can either do it from your component directly, or eager load them by specifying which settings to load in your Laravel app.

-#### Loading through JS
+### Loading through JS

 Before you can make use of a setting, call `this.$settings.loadSetting('theme')` and pass it the setting key or alias to load.
 This will be loaded in the background.
 During loading `this.$setting.theme` will be undefined, but once the setting is ready it will reactively update to the value.

 You can load many settings at the same time with `this.$settings.loadSettings(['theme', 'site_name'])`.

-#### Eager Loading
+### Eager Loading

 To avoid the overhead of loading settings from your javascript, you should try and mark settings to share in your laravel app.
 Any settings loaded this way will be instantly available without having to load them with `loadSettings()`